 It’s a silly story that got far more traction than it deserved, but it begs a more serious question: If these confiscated items were so dangerous, why weren’t they destroyed?

 Earlier this month, Jesse Ventura, the former governor of Minnesota and professional wrestler, filed a lawsuit against the agency and Department of Homeland Security, accusing the TSA of violating Ventura’s “rights under the Fourth Amendment to the United States Constitution to be free from unreasonable searches and seizures.”
+(Here’s how to handle the TSA when you travel.)

 The “Body” doesn’t want anyone touching his body.
 Look up “irony” in the dictionary.